 For tips on choosing an effective wake word, refer to this guide: Choosing a wake word

-Step 2: Create a Custom Speech-to-Intent model for the AI Kitchen Assistant
+Step 2: Add Custom Voice Commands to the AI Kitchen Assistant

 - In the Rhino section of the Picovoice console, create an empty Rhino context for the AI voice assistant.